PLD Support

 • Movement & Motor

-When investigating the options to assess single word reading and spelling skills there are many testing options available on the market.
+When investigating the options to assess single word reading and spelling skills, there are many testing options available on the market.
 The list below provides some of the basic tools available to schools that are relatively easy to access, are cost effective and relatively time efficient to administer.
-None of the assessmenst can be purchased through PLD.
-It is recommended that schools contact ACER. (https://shop.acer.edu.au/contact/) ACER has education consultants available to provide inforPopular
+Different tests source different information.
+For any test you need to know what information you need & select the range available.
+Unfortunately, PLD does not provide this type of adviPopular

 • There is so much confusion surrounding sight words.
 Do you have any tips?